All Episodes

 He didn't vote the way his constituents.

-Here's how the politico describes it.
+This statement that he's issued, here's how the politico describes it.

 Luger unloads on unrelenting partisanship.

-I would reiterate from my earlier statement I have no regrets about choosing to run for office.
+I would reiterate from my earlier statement, I have no regrets about choosing to run for office.

 My health's good, excellent.